nihalchandra011/CS474_OOLE/README.md

 - Choose the directory where you want to load the project and click  on the 'Clone' button.
 - Voila!
 The project is loaded into your IntelliJ.
 You can now run the program and execute the test cases.

-NOTE - Homework 4 has been implemented in the Scala file located at ```src/main/scala/SetTheory4.scala```.
+NOTE - Homework 5 has been implemented in the Scala file located at ```src/main/scala/SetTheory5.scala``` and ```src/main/scala/Optimizer.scala```.

 **Constructs**<br>
-In addition to the constructs implemented in Homeworks 1,2 and 3, the following constructs have been used to implement Branching using if-else and Exception Handling using try-catch blocks.

-- **IF(condition: Operations, thenClause: Set[Operations], elseClause: Set[Operations])**<br>
-  - This construct defines the use of if-else branching similar to OOP Languages.
-  - Follows lazy evaluation, i.e,  if the condition is evaluated to true then only thenClause is evaluated and elseClause is not.
-  - The thenClause and elseClause are given as a Set of operations.
-  - The Operations can be any of the set operations or another If-else construct.
-  - Nested If constructs are also implemented.

-- **Scope(scopeName: String, expressions: Operations)**<br>
+In this homework, instead of creating new constructs, the earlier constructs were modified in order to incroporate the changes and allow for partial evaluation and optimization functions.
+The following constructs have been mainly changed:

+- **Variable(varName)**
-  - Defines the code region within which the bindings are active.
+  - Checks if the variable exists in the binding.
-  - Although it has been implemented before, a definitive construct has been created here to be used whenever required.
-  - The 'scopeName' is used to access the given scope.

-- **ExceptionClassDef(exceptionClassName: String, reason:Operations)**<br>
-  - Creates a class 'exceptionClassName' and pushes it to a stack to be accessed later.
-  - A mapping of the 'reason' is created that associates the exceptionClassName with the reason.
+  - If yes, then returns its value
+  - Or else, the entire expression Variable(varName) is returned as it is, instead of giving an error.

+- **Check(operator1, operator2)**
-  - Returns the mapping created between the exceptionClassName and reason.
+  - Checks if both the operators exist in the binding.

-- **ThrowException(exceptionClassName: Operations, exceptionDefinition: Operations)**<br>
-  - Throws an exception whenever encountered.
-  - Adds the value of the exception reason to the mapping mentioned previously.

-- **CatchException(exceptionClassName: String, tryExpressions: Set[Operations], catchExpressions: Set[Operations])**<br>
-  - This construct handles the major part of try-catch block.
-  - The 'exceptionClassName' is used to access and invoke the Exception Class whenever required.
-  - The 'tryExpressions' and 'catchExpressions' contain a set of expressions which could be operations, if-else or try-catch constructs.
-  - The try block executes even if there is no exception thrown.
-But corresponding catch is obviously not evaluated in this case.

-- **Catch(catchTreatment: Operations)**<br>
-  - Evaluates the expressions present inside the Catch block of the Try-Catch.
-  - This block only executes if an error is thrown.
+  - If yes, then compares them and returns a boolean value.
+  - Or else, if either of the operators do not exist the entire expression, the expression is returns based after partial evaluation of whatever binding exists, instead of giving an error.

 **Testing**<br>
 Using IntelliJ:<br>